 does switching subreports change my date range or session settings? no — your date range, session, and ticker stay exactly as selected. only the data dimension changes.

-what's the difference between by-performance and by-levels? by-performance shows the distribution of how far price moved post-break — the full range of outcomes. by-levels asks a targeted question: how often did price reach a specific extension target (50%, 100%, etc.)? use by-performance to understand the shape of moves; use by-levels to evaluate specific price targets.
+what's the difference between by-performance and by-levels? by-performance shows the size of the move — the maximum and average extension after the break. by-levels asks a targeted question: how often did price reach a specific extension target (1×, 2×, etc.)? use by-performance to understand the size of the typical move; use by-levels to evaluate specific price targets.

 related articles